darrenkeeley/Program-Data-Pipeline/readme.md

  )
 ```

 * Queries can be added or removed from the Queries folder.
-The folder structure is Program Name / Database Name / SQL query that is a SQL file named after the data.# Program-Data-Pipeline
+The folder structure is Program Name / Database Name / SQL query that is a SQL file named after the data.